Gender Fairness in Audio Deepfake Detection: Performance and Disparity Analysis: Experimental Setup

 \subsection{Statistical Analysis}

-To assess gender-related disparities in the performance of audio deepfake detection models, we conducted a statistical significance analysis for multiple fairness metrics, including Statistical Parity, Equal Opportunity, Equality of Odds, Predictive Parity, and Treatment Equality.
+To assess gender-related disparities in audio deepfake detection, we conducted a statistical significance analysis across fairness metrics, including Statistical Parity, Equal Opportunity, Equality of Odds, Predictive Parity, and Treatment Equality.
 For each model and metric, we computed the difference between female and male groups:

-To determine whether these differences were statistically significant, we performed two-proportion z-tests for each metric, treating the metric estimates as proportions.
+Two-proportion z-tests are performed for each metric, treating the metric estimates as proportions.
 The resulting z-statistics were used to compute p-values, which were then corrected for multiple comparisons using the Holm-Bonferroni procedure to control the gender-wise error rate.

 Only metrics with p-values below the significance threshold of 0.05 after Holm correction were considered statistically significant.
 For each model and fairness metric, the null hypothesis ($H_0$) states that the metric value is equal for the female and male groups, indicating that the observed disparities are unlikely to have arisen by chance.